 #1 – Monteverde Cloud Forest Biological Reserve

-This is one of the major parks where day-pass tickets must be purchased online at least 3 days in advance.
+Kari’s Travel Tip: This is one of the major parks where day-pass tickets must be purchased online at least 3 days in advance (if your tour does not include it).
 BOOK EARLY!

 #2 – Santa Elena Cloud Forest Reserve

-You can schedule a shuttle to the Reserve from downtown Santa Elena by sending a message on Whatsapp the day before to +506 8346 0748 or ask your hotel to help you make a reservation.
-It leaves several times a day and costs just a few dollars.
+If you go on your own: You can reserve the shuttle from downtown Santa Elena by sending a WhatsApp message the day before to +506 8346 0748, or ask your hotel to help arrange it.
+It leaves several times a day and only costs a few dollars.

 #3 – Curi-Cancha Reserve